WHM/cPanel is one of the most popular web hosting control panels in the world for Linux-based systems.

 You can usually check if SELinux is enabled by running the following command:

-If SELinux is enabled you can disable it using the by editing the
+If SELinux is enabled you can disable it by editing the

 /etc/selinux/config file and setting the following: